appium/appium/docs/en/writing-running-appium/ios/ios-tvos.md

 Tips to build WDA for tvOS
 - Update to the latest Carthage
-- Be sure tvOS simulator exists in your simulator list if you would like to run for tvOS simulator
+- Be sure tvOS simulator exists in your simulator list if you would like to run on tvOS simulators
     - e.g. `xcrun simctl list | grep "com.apple.CoreSimulator.SimRuntime.tvOS"` shows results

 ## Limitations